trinayan-zenez/BIT_wifi/README.md

 ## Auto-start with Windows
 Press Win+R → type shell:startup → drop a shortcut to wifi_login.pyw there
 ## License
-Copyright (c) 2025 YOUR_NAME.
+Copyright (c) 2025 Trinayan Chaduvula(github.com/trinayan-zenez).
 All rights reserved.
 Licensed under [GNU GPLv3](LICENSE).
 You may not copy, distribute, or modify this project without attribution and keeping it open source.